x3n0r/book_ppm/README.md

     if the checkbox is selected Browser will open and input the entries if it is NOT selected an Outputwindow will open where you can see the output.
 - Select Submit
+- Answer question if you have any Absence days(without holidays)
+- When you click yes a new Window will appear where you can select all the days where you want to input an absence

 ## Settings
 Settings can be deleted by deleting the file `%LocalAppData%\PySimpleGUI\settings\settings.json`